pigoz/mplayer2/DOCS/man/en/mplayer.rst

     *NOTE*: This option only works if the underlying media supports seeking (i.e. not with stdin, pipe, etc).

---fps=<float value>
+--fps=<float>
     Override video framerate.
 Useful if the original value is wrong or missing.

 --frames=<number>
     Play/convert only first <number> frames, then quit.

 --hr-mp3-seek
     Only affects the internal ``audio`` demuxer, which is not used by default for mp3 files any more.
 The equivalent functionality is always enabled with the now default libavformat demuxer for mp3.
 Hi-res MP3 seeking.
     Enabled when playing from an external MP3 file, as we need to seek to the very exact position to keep A/V sync.
 Can be slow especially when seeking backwards since it has to rewind to the beginning to find an exact frame position.

 --http-header-fields=<field1,field2>
     Set custom HTTP fields when accessing HTTP stream.